 Curb-Stomp Battle: Both played seriously and played for laughs - played seriously in that Garou is really brutal in beating up heroes, then played for laughs when Saitama lightly "tap" punches him for Dine-and-Dashing, which is results in a OHKO But immediately goes back to serious because Garou SURVIVES THE PUNCH.
 This means that his special abilities pretty much make it so that he adapted to Saitama's insane strength, which basically makes him unbeatably strong, and it puts him on the fastlane to becoming the Mysterious Being DemiGarou.

 Then brutally subverted.
-Even when he evolves over 4 times, Saitama is still beating him so brutally that crushed his "unfair evil" ultimate mode, regressing him to his original form and leaving him barely standing.
-Saitama is not even scratched, points out towards the end that his transformations were making him weaker.
+Even when he evolves over 4 times, Saitama is still beating him so brutally that crushed his "unfair evil" ultimate mode, leaving him barely standing.
+Saitama, not even scratched, points out towards the end that his transformations were making him weaker.

 Even Evil Has Standards: Isn't interested in killing civillians like "some sort of crazed mass murderer" - He's only a Monster to fight Heroes - And still takes time help some fat kid with his bully problems who is later kidnapped to lure out said Heroes by the monsters, repeatedly, But the latter times were mostly to save the kids life from Garou's monster allies who would have killed the child.
 Yes, Garou kidnaps the child back from the other monsters, just so a hero is guarenteed to come after him.